Baselight

 Notes

-For populations such as race and ethnicities in Maine that have fewer than 8,000 children, caution must be used in interpreting the results since the number of households survey in the American Community Survey make the data less accurate and precise for these smaller populations.
+For populations such as race and ethnicities in Maine that have fewer than 8,000 children caution must be used in interpreting the results since the number of households surveyed in the American Community Survey make the data less accurate and precise for these smaller populations.

 Last Updated